BMX Racer's Guide to Whisper Transcription

 Preprocessing Audio

 Bad audio = bad transcript.
-Fix it before transcribing:
+Fix it:

-# Remove background noise with ffmpeg
+# Remove background noise

 ffmpeg -i input.mp4 -af "highpass=f=200,lowpass=f=3000,anlmdn=s=7" clean.mp4

-# Normalize loudness (helps Whisper with quiet recordings)
+# Normalize loudness

 ffmpeg -i input.mp4 -af "loudnorm=I=-16:LRA=11:TP=-1.5" normalized.mp4